-In December and January, Arkansas and large portions of the country experienced significant "polar vortex" events that brought extremely cold air from the Arctic polar region into the U.S. During such events, natural gas is used more for heating, so there's a great increase in demand.
+During December and January, Arkansas and large portions of the country experienced significant "polar vortex" events that brought extremely cold air from the Arctic polar region of the globe into the United States.
+During such events, natural gas is used more for heating, so there's a great increase in demand.
 Electric utilities use natural gas to generate electricity, and gas utilities provide gas directly to industries, businesses and homes.
 That competition raises the price of gas.